gluster/glusterdocs/docs/Install-Guide/Configure.md

 important when you have more bricks.

-It is possible (as of the most current release as of this writing, Gluster 3.3) to specify the bricks in a such a way that you would make both copies of the data reside on a single node.
+It is possible (as of the most current release as of this writing, Gluster 3.3) to specify the bricks in such a way that you would make both copies of the data reside on a single node.
 This would make for an embarrassing explanation to your boss when your bulletproof, completely redundant, always on super cluster comes to a grinding halt when a single point of failure occurs.